|White Oak Conference Center

 The White Oak Conference Center, located at 7603 Antoine, is ready to host your business or social events.
 Call Jan at 713-895-8021713-895-8021 to get further details, to tour the facility, or to book your event.

 ANNOUNCING THE 2014 POOL SEASON!

 The Pool will open on May 23th for a Pool Membership Party from 4:00 pm – 7:00 pm.

 Regular pool hours of operation:

-PLUS Monday, May 27 (Memorial Day) and Monday, September 2 (Labor Day)
+Plus Monday, May 26 (Memorial Day) and Monday, September 1 (Labor Day)

-The Pool’s last day for the season will be September 1st.
+The pool’s last day for the season will be September 1st.
 The pool will be closed beginning September 2, 2014

 POOL MEMBERSHIP AND RATES

 Group/Family Membership (4 persons) $195